gshearer/hodlgreed/README.md

 # ;;set
 - Allows you to change greed, buy_at_or_below price, adjust, stoploss variables.
 - You can also suspend trading with: ;;set hodl on or resume trading with: ;;set hodl off
+- You can also set 'getout' mode which will cause the bot to suspend trading AFTER the next sell.

 # Acknowledgements
 - HUGE Thank you to Mike van Rossum the original author of Gekko.